 It would only be your fault if it stays the same.’

 The world isn’t a perfect place and there are many injustices to fight.
 With personal engagement, you can often only achieve change in small dimension but I always loved to contribute.
 When I was young I did a lot of voluntary work for a social organization of the German railway company (Bahnsozialwerk), became a member of a union (Gewerkschaft Handel, Banken und Versicherungen; HBV) which later became part of the Vereinigte Dienstleistungsgewerkschaft (ver.di).

 I joined the oldest political party in Germany (Sozialdemokratische Partei Deutschlands, SPD) and over ten years I did a lot of work for it and its youth organization.
 I fought against fascism and antisemitism, engaged for a better educational system.
 Additionally, I learned that working on local affairs can consume lots of time but is also rewarding.
 During my study period, I was sent to the board of the local student union (Studentenwerk) for many years by the student parliament of my university.
 A great chance with real impact.

-With a challenging full-time job I unfortunately can’t keep this level of engagement, but I would definitely miss something without it.
+With a challenging full-time job I, unfortunately, can’t keep this level of engagement, but I would definitely miss something without it (that’s also why I now support the election campaign of Petra Broistedt running for the SPD in Göttingen).
 What remains is to donate if you can afford it.
 In the past, I supported different organizations not only with memberships but also with donations.
 The invention of the Internet brought new possibilities and right now I’m mostly…

 I love the transparency created by these services and therefore use them pretty often – even if the money spent there isn’t tax-deductible in Germany.
 Maybe it is also a good choice for you.
 Additionally, I love to be in contact with people around the world – that is why I do Postcrossing.